Hi, and welcome to my review of the Crypto Investor Network.

 Charlie Shrem and Matt McCall are the main contributors of The Crypto Investor Network, and the company behind the service is InvestorPlace.

-InvestorPlace is a popular financial publishing company that provides both free and paid education in the trading and investing space.
+InvestorPlace is a popular financial publishing company that provides free and paid education in trading and investing.

-It’s definitely a legit company, and they work with a range of investing gurus that contribute to the services they sell.
-Some of the more popular ones are Louis Navellier (Growth Investor), Eric Fry (Fry’s Investment Report) and Matt McCall (Investment Opportunities).
+InvestorPlace is a legitimate company, and they work with a range of investing gurus that contribute to the services they sell.
+Some of the more popular ones are Louis Navellier (Growth Investor), Eric Fry (Fry’s Investment Report), and Matt McCall (Investment Opportunities).

-As mentioned at the outset, Charlie Shrem is best known as one of the early adopter of Bitcoin.
-He started investing in Bitcoin in 2011, and was mining it when it costs less than $21 per coin.
+As mentioned at the outset, Charlie Shrem was one of the early adopters of bitcoin.
+He started investing in bitcoin in 2011 and was mining it when it costs less than $21 per coin.

-Which is pretty epic considering the current price of Bitcoin.
+Which is remarkable considering the current price of bitcoin.

-According to this article on Investopedia, Charlie lost his Bitcoin when his storage service crashed, which was partly the reason behind his starting a service called BitInstant with his friend, to help people convert their money into Bitcoin.
+According to this article on Investopedia, Charlie lost his bitcoin when his storage service crashed, which was partly why he started a service called BitInstant with his friend, to help people convert their money into bitcoin.

 These days, he hosts a podcast called Untold Stories and runs a site called Crypto IQ, aimed at helping people learn about the world of cryptocurrency.

-Prior to working with InvestorPlace, Matt worked as a stock broker for Charles Schwab, before becoming the Chief Technical Analyst and co-host for a national radio show called Winning on Wall Street.
+Before working with InvestorPlace, Matt worked as a stockbroker for Charles Schwab before becoming the Chief Technical Analyst and co-host for a national radio show called Winning on Wall Street.

 Is the Crypto Investor Network Legit?

-Fourth, it is possible to make money with altcoins.
-So if you manage to choose the right coin and get in early enough, there is the potential to profit.
+Not to mention, Matt McCall is a genuine investment expert, and Charlie Shrem is experienced in investing in cryptocurrency projects.
+And it is possible to make money investing in altcoins.
+If you manage to choose the right token and get in early enough, there is profit potential.

-That said, there are definitely some pump and dump scams in the altcoin space, particularly among the smaller cryptocurrencies.
-So it’s worth exercising caution.
+That said, there are some pump and dump scams in the altcoin space, particularly among the smaller cryptocurrencies.
+So caution is needed when it comes to crypto.

-There are literally thousands of altcoin projects that have come and gone since Bitcoin first launched in 2009.
+There are thousands of altcoin projects that have come and gone since bitcoin first launched in 2009.
 What these scammers do is create an altcoin, “pump” up the price using hype and false claims, and “dump” their holdings once enough suckers have bought in.

-In the process, they make themselves rich, while the masses lose money.
+In the process, they make themselves rich, while everyday investors lose money.
 And there’s often no way to get your money back with these types of scams.

 Are Altcoins Really The Next Big Thing?

-During the presentation, Matt McCall made a couple of points about altcoins that I wanted to address, because I think it may help give you more clarity on the topic of altcoins.
+During the presentation, Matt McCall made a couple of points about altcoins that I wanted to address because I think it may help give you more clarity on altcoins.

-First, he more or less states that you need to invest in altcoins in order to take advantage of the huge opportunity that blockchain technology represents:
+First, he more or less states that you need to invest in altcoins to take advantage of the massive opportunity that blockchain technology represents:

 The only way you can have direct ownership in this groundbreaking technology is through altcoins.

-Bitcoin’s blockchain is the largest and most widely adopted blockchain in the world.
-And anyone can be part of it, and benefit from it, as Bitcoin adoption continues to grow around the globe.
+But here’s the thing… bitcoin’s blockchain is the largest and most widely adopted blockchain in the world.
+And anyone can be part of it and benefit from it as adoption continues to grow around the globe.

-That said, there is a difference between owning an altcoin and owning Bitcoin.
+Anyway, another point I want to make is that there is a big difference between owning altcoins and bitcoin.
 With certain altcoins, it’s more like owning shares in a company.
-Whereas with Bitcoin, no one person or group of people owns the network.
+Whereas with bitcoin, no one person or group of people owns the network.